-In FY2022-23, transit agencies in California had approximately \$12.5 billion in revenues across a diverse array of funding sources to run, maintain, and expand transit systems.
-18 These revenues grew by about 5% per year from 2013 to 2023 in nominal terms and about 2% per year in real terms.
-19 California transit dollars are primarily split across federal (~\$3.9B), state (~\$3.8B), local (~\$3.3B), and farebox revenue (~\$1.4B).20 Some of the largest sources of funding for transit are detailed below.
-Although much of the federal funding (e.g. Capital Investment Grants), and some of the local tax measures listed are predominantly spent on capital uses, most of the other funding sources are generally used for both capital or operating purposes (e.g., Urbanized Area Formula Grants at the Federal level, and large State sources such as Local
+In FY2022-23, transit agencies in California had approximately \$12.5 billion in revenues across a diverse array of funding sources to run, maintain, and expand transit systems.18 These revenues grew by about 5% per year from 2013 to 2023.19 California transit dollars are primarily split across federal (~\$3.9B), state (~\$3.8B), local (~\$3.3B), and farebox revenue (~\$1.4B).20 Some of the largest sources of funding for transit are detailed below.
+Although much of the federal funding (e.g. Capital Investment Grants), and some of the local tax measures listed are predominantly spent on capital uses, most of the other funding sources are generally used for both capital or operating purposes (e.g., Urbanized Area Formula Grants at the Federal level, and large State sources such as Local Transportation Fund (LTF) and State Transit Assistance (STA)).